College Catalog

 Biology Courses

-• Five upper-level biology electives, as follows; these must include at least one at the 4000 level and at least four lab studies, taken either in conjunction with lecture courses or as separately registered lab courses:
+- Six upper-level biology electives required for graduation, as follows; these must include at least one at the 4000 level and at least four lab studies, taken either in conjunction with lecture courses or as separately registered lab courses.
+No more than two non-BIO upper-level electives may count toward the major.

 BIO 3160/Genetics